dcompiler/urcc/README.md

 # INSTALL

-Installation requires Ruby Rake installed.
-If you don't have rake, run following to install.
+Installation requires Ruby Rake and ParseConfig installed.
+If you don't have them, run following to install.

 ```
 [sudo] gem install rake
+[sudo] gem install parseconfig
 ```

 And then run rake to install: